WeblateOrg/weblate/docs/user/checks.rst

 Same plurals
 ~~~~~~~~~~~~

-*Some plural forms are translated in the same way*
+:Summary: Some plural forms are translated in the same way
+:Scope: translated strings
+:Check class: ``weblate.checks.consistency.SamePluralsCheck``
+:Flag to ignore: ``ignore-same-plurals``

 Check that fails if some plural forms are duplicated in the translation.
 In most languages they have to be different.